SoftInstigate/http-shell/README.md

 npm run watch:webpack
 ```

 Then visit http://localhost:9080.
-To build a production set of webpack
+To build a production set of Webpack
 bundles, use this command:

 ```sh